benwainwright/hass-ts/api/homeassistant-typescript.api.md

     //
     // (undocumented)
     getServiceDomains(): Promise<ServiceDomainDetails[]>;
-    // Warning: (ae-incompatible-release-tags) The symbol "getServices" is marked as @public, but its signature references "Services" which is marked as @alpha
+    // Warning: (ae-incompatible-release-tags) The symbol "getServices" is marked as @public, but its signature references "Service" which is marked as @alpha
     //
     // (undocumented)
-    getServices(): Promise<Services>;
+    getServices(): Promise<Record<string, Service>>;
-    // Warning: (ae-incompatible-release-tags) The symbol "getState" is marked as @public, but its signature references "State" which is marked as @alpha
-    //
     // (undocumented)
     getState(entityId: string): Promise<State>;
-    // Warning: (ae-incompatible-release-tags) The symbol "getStates" is marked as @public, but its signature references "State" which is marked as @alpha
-    //
     // (undocumented)
     getStates(): Promise<State[]>;
     // (undocumented)